markhuge/hubot-script-installer/README.md

 ```

 #### installer.install()
-Takes 2 filepaths and a callback as arguments.
+Takes filepath to external-scripts.json and a callback.

-First filepath is for the file to get updated (external-scripts.json).

-Second filepath is for the package.json that has the name of script to add to external-scripts.json

 Nothing is passed into callback, unless there is an error.

 ```
-installer.install(pathToExternalScripts, pathToPackageJson, callback(err) {
+installer.install(pathToExternalScripts, callback(err) {
 	if (err) {
 	//err handling
 	}